US Court Records

 A civil court case involves the litigation of one party against another usually in hopes of acquiring compensation for the damages caused or for a legal remedy (includes small claims court cases), whereas a criminal court case occurs when the courts litigate a defendant for crimes committed against the state.
 The judgment rendered in a civil court usually entails court orders that award compensation or require some type of legally binding remedy that everyone involved in the case must adhere to.
 Sometimes the state can serve as a private party in a civil case.

 In a civil trial, a judge or jury decides whether the defendant should be held legally responsible for the damages alleged by the plaintiff.
-During trial, the plaintiff argues their case, while the defendant uses this opportunity to refute the claims and offer evidence.
+During the trial, the plaintiff argues their case, while the defendant uses this opportunity to refute the claims and offer evidence.
 The judge or jury then decides, and if the defendant is found liable the judge or jury then decides the amount of money the defendant must pay or institutes some other legal remedy.
 However, civil cases may award compensation and/or legal remedy to one or both of the parties; for example, in a child custody case, one parent may be awarded custody of the child while the other parent may be made to pay alimony or child support.

 Civil court cases are most often resolved before trial, and in some cases even before a lawsuit is even filed via a settlement reached among the parties, alternative dispute resolution processes like arbitration and mediation or through case dismissal.
 A civil trial usually consists of these six phases: